Strategy Lead Jobs in USA with Visa Sponsorship

 Which visa types do employers most commonly use to sponsor Strategy Leads?

-H-1B is the most common path for Strategy Lead sponsorship at for-profit companies, though it requires winning the annual lottery.
+H-1B visa is the most common path for Strategy Lead sponsorship at for-profit companies, though it requires winning the annual lottery.
 O-1A is increasingly used for candidates with a track record of high-impact work or industry recognition.
 L-1A is available for intracompany transferees moving into a managerial strategy role.
 For those with national-interest work, EB-2 NIW allows self-petitioning without employer sponsorship.
 Browse open Strategy Lead roles on Migrate Mate to find employers actively willing to sponsor.

 What degree background do employers expect for a sponsored Strategy Lead position?